Stellantis/api-standards/content/formatting.md

  - a boolean  `"disabled" : false`
  - null `"address" : null`

-> **Null objects must never be included in a JSON response because it decreases payload size and facilitates API/resource evolution**
+> **Null objects MUST NOT be included in a JSON response because it decreases payload size and facilitates API/resource evolution**

  - **Bad example**
 	 ```json